tpcarman/As-Built-Report/Reports/vSphere/README.md

 # VMware vSphere As Built Report

 # Getting Started
-Below are the instructions on how to install, configure and generate a VMware vSphere As-Built report.
+Below are the instructions on how to install, configure and generate a VMware vSphere As Built report.

 ## Pre-requisites
-The following PowerShell modules are required for generating a VMware vSphere As-Built report.
+The following PowerShell modules are required for generating a VMware vSphere As Built report.

 Each of these modules can be easily downloaded and installed via the PowerShell Gallery